eminence/lifx/README.md

 - [x] Light bulbs
 - [x] Multizone devices (LIFX Z and Beam)
+- [x] Relay devices (LIFX Switch)
 - [ ] Tile devices

+> **Note:** While this library has support for several different LIFX products, some of them are not tested.
+Feedback in the form of a github issue would be appreciated, if you find that type of device isn't working correctly.

 Higher level library